top of page

 In 2006, the History Channel, TIME Magazine, and the US Patent Office held a competition called the Invent Now Challenge, hosted by Modern Marvels.
 The goal was to find America's most significant and potentially life-changing new invention.

-More than 2,200 inventions were whittled down to 25 finalists and among them was the Enertia Building System.
+More than 2,200 inventions were whittled down to 25 finalists, including the Enertia Building System.
 Sykes and a scale model of an Enertia house were at the final judging at Citigroup Center in New York City.
 Judges included inventors, technology writers, and Apple Computer founder Steve Wozniak.
-Finalists were interviewed by the well known host of NPR's, Science Friday, Ira Flatow.
+Finalists were interviewed by the well-known host of NPR's Science Friday, Ira Flatow.

-The Enertia Building System was chosen out of thousands of entries in the History Channel, Modern Marvels competition.
-Mike was thrilled to receive his award from history making inventor, Steve Wozniak.
-Decades of Mike's research and development were recognized as a part of the solution to the crisis that had dawned on Americans in the early 70s.
+The Enertia Building System was chosen out of thousands of entries in the History Channel's Modern Marvels competition.
+Mike was thrilled to receive his award from history-making inventor Steve Wozniak.
+Decades of Mike's research and development were recognized as part of the solution to the crisis that dawned on Americans in the early 1970s.

 Mike-Woz-notext.jpeg